 How to Use a Treadmill Correctly

-In gyms everywhere, treadmills are a staple-equipment that some users make use of religiously.
+Treadmills, being a staple piece of equipment in gyms worldwide, are used regularly by some fitness enthusiasts.
 Available in both manual and motorized models, treadmills feature a belt that continuously moves on a straight path, which serves as a running or walking surface.
-For the most part, treadmills are pretty simple cardio machines to use to work up a sweat and get your heart rate pumping.
+Generally, treadmills are straightforward cardio machines that help you work up a sweat and elevate your heart rate.
 However, crazy treadmill-related YouTube videos are enough to indicate that people do not always use treadmills properly.
 Still, in your everyday exercise routine, you may be using the treadmill incorrectly as well.
 In the interest of safety, here are some great tips on how to correctly use a treadmill.

 Have the Right Footwear

 Sure, proper running or walking shoes may not be the first thing on your mind when you are getting ready to use the treadmill.
-However, the right shoes are essential when using the surface of a treadmill.
-The right shoes will provide adequate cushioning to aid in injury prevention and grip support for the treadmill’s smooth surface.
+However, it’s essential to wear appropriate shoes when using a treadmill.
+The right shoes will provide adequate cushioning to aid in injury prevention and offer grip support for the treadmill’s smooth surface.

 Ease into your Workout